yxleong/NTUST-assignments/CS2901701_MultimediaLaboratory/OpenCV1_RGBtoGray/README.md

-# RGB TO GRAY
+# RGB to GRAY
 ## Problem Statement
-Convert image from RGB to GRAY using formula below `Gray = 0.299 * Red + 0.587 * Green + 0.114 * Blue`
+Convert image from RGB to Gray using formula
+`Gray = 0.299 * Red + 0.587 * Green + 0.114 * Blue`

 ## Source